Skip to main content

 Result: Featured products with moderate sales rank higher, but top-selling non-featured products can still win.

-Boost multiple tags (multiplicative mode)
+Boost multiple tags (Amplify strong performers)

 When using in or notIn operators, you can boost products matching any of multiple values.
 The UI enables multi-select when these operators are selected.

-1. Soft Boost: tags in ["featured", "bestseller", "trending"] (Boost Mode: Multiplicative, Boost Strength: 0.5, Decay Rate: 100)
+1. Soft Boost: tags in ["featured", "bestseller", "trending"] (Boost Mode: Amplify strong performers, Boost Strength: 0.5, Decay Rate: 100)

 2. Sort by: Sales (7d) - Descending